bigsasi/drlnd-continuous-control/Report.md

 First of all, I copied most of the hyperparameters from the original lesson.
 Experimenting with many of them and seeing how the agent behaves would be very interesting.
 I first tried to solve the problem with only 1 agent, without much luck.
 Understanding why a single agent was not converging would be really interesting.

-The, I would try different algorithms.
+Then, I would try different algorithms.
 Specially TNPG, TRPO, TPO and D4PG.